In the Army Now (film): Production

 Pauly Shore had a three-film contract with Disney to make Encino Man, Son in Law, and In the Army Now.

 The two main characters play miniature golf at the Malibu Castle located in Hawthorne, California.
 It was torn down in 2005.
 The basic training scene was filmed at Fort Sill, located near Lawton, Oklahoma.
 The water treatment training was filmed at Fort Lee, Virginia.
 Shore actually went through the water treatment training to better understand the job.
 The desert scenes were filmed in Yuma, Arizona.
 The camp in Chad was filmed at Vasquez Rocks in Agua Dulce, California.

 Reception

 In the Army Now was universally panned by critics.
 It holds a 12% approval rating on Rotten Tomatoes based on 34 reviews, with an average score of 2.6/10.
 The consensus states "This 1994 Pauly Shore vehicle stretches its star's thin shtick to the breaking point with a laugh-deficient screenplay that borrows shamelessly from Bill Murray's far superior Stripes".

-In year-end lists, it scored 8th worst by Sean P. Means of the The Salt Lake Tribune, a dishonorable mention by Dan Craft of The Pantagraph, and worst (not ranked) by Bob Ross of The Tampa Tribune.
+In year-end lists, it scored 8th worst by Sean P. Means of The Salt Lake Tribune, a dishonorable mention by Dan Craft of The Pantagraph, and worst (not ranked) by Bob Ross of The Tampa Tribune.